Research Using Animals

 Replacement

 Replacement is the use of non-animal alternatives in place of animals.
 While suitable non-animal alternatives that completely model the complex human health responses to environmental hazards or pathogens are currently unavailable, UKHSA is working on multiple new approach methodologies (NAMs).
-This includes Organ on a Chip, systems to help develop vaccines, drugs and therapeutics against a broad range of dangerous infectious diseases including MERS and Influenza viruses.
-In the long term, we anticipate that this research will accelerate the rate of development of novel medicines.
-In addition, we are developing and validating new cell-based tests to support animal-free chemical safety regulations.
+This includes Organ on a Chip, systems to help develop vaccines, drugs and therapeutics against a broad range of infectious diseases including MERS and influenza viruses.

 Reduction